global-agent-hackathon/may-2025/VibeProto_PRD.md

 ## 4. Features
 ### Current Features
 - **Natural Language Input**: Users can describe prototypes (e.g., "A script to download images") in plain English.
+- **Multimodal Input Capabilities**: Powered by Agno's advanced processing framework:
+  - **📷 Image Input**: Upload screenshots, mockups, wireframes, or UI designs for visual context
+    - *How it helps*: Show exact layouts, color schemes, and design patterns instead of describing them
+    - *Use cases*: Recreating existing apps, implementing design mockups, copying UI elements
+  - **🎵 Audio Input**: Record voice descriptions and explanations of project requirements
+    - *How it helps*: Natural speech-to-prototype conversion for complex ideas that are easier to speak than type
+    - *Use cases*: Detailed project explanations, accessibility for users who prefer speaking, brainstorming sessions
+  - **🎥 Video Input**: Upload screen recordings, workflow demonstrations, or interaction walkthroughs
+    - *How it helps*: Demonstrate complex user flows, show existing processes that need automation, display multi-step interactions
+    - *Use cases*: Workflow automation, recreating app interactions, showing manual processes to be digitized
+  - **🎤 Real-time Voice**: Click-to-speak functionality for immediate voice input and transcription
+    - *How it helps*: Hands-free input, faster than typing, natural conversation flow with the AI
+    - *Use cases*: Quick prototyping ideas, accessibility support, mobile usage scenarios
+  - **Visual Context Understanding**: AI analyzes uploaded media to extract layouts, workflows, and technical requirements
 - **Code Generation**: Generates Python scripts or web app prototypes using OpenAI's GPT-4 with direct API integration.
 - **Agno Integration**:
   - **Task Planning**: Breaks down complex requests into manageable steps